vultisig/vultisig-contracts/README.md

 ### MaxAddressCapOverflow

-Error returned when buying with more than 10k USDC amount.
+Error returned when buying with more than 3 ETH amount.

 ```solidity
 error MaxAddressCapOverflow()